sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 6. Support for KLISH CLI commands using management framework.

 ### 1.1.3 Scalability Requirements
-The maximum number of Relay addresses configurable per interface are 4.
-DHCP relay is qualified to handle up to 2000 DHCP clients.
+1. The maximum number of Relay addresses configurable per interface are 4.
+2. DHCPv4/v6 relay is qualified to handle up to 2000 DHCP clients.
+3. DHCPv4 relay is qualified to support up to 128 L3 interfaces.
+4. DHCPv6 relay is qualified to support up to 128 L3 interfaces.

+Note that the limit on L3 interfaces is not enforced via configuration, but represents the maximum scale that is qualified/supported.

 ### 1.1.4 Warm Boot Requirements
 DHCP Relay configuration is stateless and hence no state is restored after warm reboot.
 Any UDP broadcast traffic that is relayed to IP Helper addresses is disrupted/dropped during the duration of the warm reboot or normal reboot.